 Though not required, one certification option that could benefit entry-level OHNPs is the Family Nurse Practitioner certification offered by the American Academy of Nurse Practitioners.
 This professional credential verifies that the OHNP possess the education and skills needed to perform as a nurse practitioner.

-The U.S. Bureau of Labor Statistics (BLS) indicates an average annual salary of $95,070 for nurse practitioners in general in 2013.
-It also predicts that employment for nurse practitioners overall will increase 31% between 2012 and 2022, which is much faster than average.
+The U.S. Bureau of Labor Statistics (BLS) indicates a mean annual salary of $110,030 for nurse practitioners in general in 2018.
+It also predicts that employment for nurse practitioners overall will increase 28% between 2018 and 2028, which is much faster than average.

 Responsibilities of Occupational Health Nurse Practitioners